ImtiazKabir/Diffusion-limited-Aggregation/README.md

 1. Compile the project with `make sdl`
 2. Run the program with `make run`
 3. You can move the build folder to any directory after compilation.
-4. Press SPACE to toggle the render of moving particles.
+4. Press SPACE or click to toggle the render of moving particles.

 ## Usage as EMSCRIPTEN project
 This is the [deployed site](https://imtiazkabir.github.io/Diffusion-limited-Aggregation/) for DLA.
-Enjoy! *You can press SPACE to toggle the render of moving particles.*
+Enjoy! *You can press SPACE or click on the canvas to toggle the render of moving particles.*
 Emscripten compilation can be done with `make ems`